Should You Keep Taking Those Fish Oil And Vitamin D Pills?

 What about diet?
 Isn't that a better way to get omega-3 fatty acids?

-JoAnn Manson: We encourage people to eat fish and get these omega-3s in the diet.
+Manson: We encourage people to eat fish and get these omega-3s in the diet.
 There may be other benefits as well.
 For example, fish may replace red meat, saturated fat, processed foods and generally lead to a healthier diet.
 However, some people don't like fish, won't eat fish and so there might be a role for taking the supplement.

 In our study, those who had low fish consumption were more likely to benefit from fish oil supplements.
 Those who were already having two or more servings of fish per week did not appear to have clear benefit.
-But those eating less than one and a half fish servings per week saw a 40 percent reduction in heart attack compared to placebo.
+But those eating less than 1 1/2 fish servings per week saw a 40 percent reduction in heart attack compared to placebo.

 What about for vitamin D supplements — is there any reason to take them?